niplav/site/turning.md

 `$\mathcal{T}{n,m}=\{G \in \mathcal{G}_n | m=|\text{turn_all}(G)|\}$`
 (of which `$\mathcal{U}_n=\mathcal{T}_{n, 1}$`
 is just a special case).

+We can call the size of the set of all turnings of a graph the __confusion__ of that graph/set of inconsistent preferences: If the graph is already the transitive closure of a path graph, the size of that set is (arguendo) 1: there are no other possible turnings.
+If the graph contains no edges (with `$n$` nodes), the confusion is maximal with `$n!$`, the preferences carry the minimal amount of meaning.

 ###### Minimal and Maximal Number of Turnings